MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1brush-settransform(const d2d1_matrix_3x2_f).md

 You can "move" the gradient defined by an <a href="https://msdn.microsoft.com/bbb5e36a-d13d-448e-8686-d14ee99b1ccb">ID2D1LinearGradientBrush</a> to a target area by setting its start point and end point.
 Likewise, you can move the gradient defined by an <a href="https://msdn.microsoft.com/21ed2286-e4df-4b77-ba31-e5d5927e16f5">ID2D1RadialGradientBrush</a> by changing its center and radii.

-To align the content of an <a href="https://msdn.microsoft.com/22b14ffa-14cb-4e4d-bf80-7d81e4ae9ee4">ID2D1BitmapBrush</a> to the area being painted, you can use the <b>SetTransform</b> method to translate the bitmap to the desired location.
+To align the content of an <a href="https://msdn.microsoft.com/22b14ffa-14cb-4e4d-bf80-7d81e4ae9ee4">ID2D1BitmapBrush</a> to the area being painted, you can use the <a href="https://msdn.microsoft.com/57afadc1-88c9-4a5b-a83f-63c4c69182a7">SetTransform</a> method to translate the bitmap to the desired location.
 This transform only affects the brush; it does not affect any other content drawn by the render target.

 The following illustrations show the effect of using an <a href="https://msdn.microsoft.com/22b14ffa-14cb-4e4d-bf80-7d81e4ae9ee4">ID2D1BitmapBrush</a> to fill a rectangle located at (100, 100).
 The illustration on the left illustration shows the result of filling the rectangle without transforming the brush: the bitmap is drawn at the render target's origin.
 As a result, only a portion of the bitmap appears in the rectangle.